-New River, the centerpiece of New River Gorge National River in south-central West Virginia, is among the oldest rivers on the continent.
-The rugged, whitewater river pounds through a 53-mile deep canyon, surrounded by 70,000 acres of ghost towns, vestiges of an industrial past, strenuous hiking trails, waterfalls, and vistas.
+The New River, the centerpiece of the New River Gorge National Park and Preserve, is surrounded by 70,000 acres of ghost towns, vestiges of an industrial past, strenuous hiking trails, serene waterfalls, and unforgettable vistas.

-Some of those sites, like Kay Moor, Nuttallburg and Thurmond, were preserved when New River Gorge National River was created.
+Some of those sites, like Kay Moor, Nuttallburg, and Thurmond, were preserved when the New River Gorge National River was created.

-The lower gorge of the New River is acclaimed as a premier whitewater rafting location with Class III to Class V rapids, obstructed by large boulders and powered by massive currents, crosscurrents and hydraulics.
-Read this whitewater rafting guide if it’s your first time doing it to avoid any accidents.
+The lower gorge of the New River is acclaimed as a premier whitewater rafting location with Class III to Class V rapids, obstructed by large boulders and powered by massive currents, crosscurrents, and hydraulics.
 The upper gorge is less challenging, with Class I to Class III rapids for whitewater canoeing.

 One of the highlights of the park, visible from the Canyon Rim Visitors Center, is the New River Gorge Bridge which carries US Route 19 over the New River.
 At 876-feet, it is the third highest crossing in the country.
 The Corten steel used in its construction gives the bridge a rust color.